beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 } catch (\Exception $e) {}
 ```

+^ We only need to check and load our environment once.

+^ If that check and load process fails, we default to production.

 ---
 ## How well does this meet the ideal requirements?

 :white_check_mark: App is ignorant of its environment(s).
 :white_check_mark: All environments read the same keys.

 ```php